sabyapradhan/resources-1/instance_migration.md

 ## Troubleshooting

-If you run into any issues with migrating Cloud Foundry service instances, check out [Troubleshooting migrating service instances](/docs/resources/ts_migration.html).
+If you run into any issues with migrating Cloud Foundry service instances, check out [Troubleshooting for migrating service instances](/docs/resources/ts_migration.html).